cs4804-24c/a2-DataVis-5Ways/README.md

 # Python + Seaborn
 I have experience working with python and seabon specifically, so working with this specific package was simple for me.
-But I also did learn how to use specific features like
+But I also did learn how to use specific features like the interactions that can be done through python
 (Found in Python folder)
 ![Seaborn](img/seaborn.png)

 # Python + Altair
-I have experience with python but
+I have experience with python but not altair.
+It was not too difficult to understand the mechanics of it but it was still something new that I learned.
 (found in Python folder)
 ![Altair](img/altair.png)